CelesteClassic/Pyleste/README.md

     return self.p8.game.objects
 ```

-Again, assuming the player will dash toward the spring, we only need to consider the option of holding right, jumping while holding right, as well as dashing while holding up and right.
+Again, assuming the player will dash toward the spring, we only need to consider the options of holding right, jumping while holding right, as well as dashing while holding up and right.
 To restrict the search to these inputs, we override `allowable_actions(self, objs, player, h_movement, can_jump, can_dash)`, where given a situation (specified by the list of objects), it should build and return a list of inputs to consider.
 We can make use of the `can_jump` and `can_dash` checks to only consider inputs when they're applicable:

 ```python
   # get list of available inputs for a state - only consider {r, r + z, u + r + x}